Higher Josephson harmonics in a tunable double-junction transmon qubit: Born-Oppenheimer Approximation

 \section{Born-Oppenheimer Approximation}

-Here we review the Born-Oppenheimer approximation of the double-junction circuit following Ref.~\cite{Jacobsen_SISSIS_2025}.
-In order to apply the Born-Oppenheimer approximation, we work in the qubit and internal-mode basis \cite{Rymarz2023}, with $\phi_q = \phi_1 + \phi_2$ and $\phi_\textrm{int} = (C_{J2}\phi_2 - C_{J1}\phi_1) / (C_{J1} + C_{J2})$.
+Here we review the Born-Oppenheimer (BO) approximation of the double-junction circuit (neglecting the coupling to the resonator) following Ref.~\cite{leo_paper}.
+In order to apply the BO approximation, we work in the qubit and internal-mode basis \cite{Rymarz2023}, with $\phi_q = \phi_1 + \phi_2$ and $\phi_\textrm{int} = (C_{J2}\phi_2 - C_{J1}\phi_1) / (C_{J1} + C_{J2})$.
 After plugging these definitions into the expression for the kinetic energy of the device we can rewrite the capacitance matrix in the new basis,

-Now we can also write the Hamiltonian in the new basis where the coupling terms between the internal mode and the resonator and between the two modes disappear.
+Now we can also write the Hamiltonian in the new basis where the coupling term between the two modes disappears.